Program Website: http://www.chem.unc.edu

 Year one: Class work, research-group rotations, teaching, selection of a research mentor.

-Year two: Begin the research experience, pass a written qualifying exam, and write and defend a Prospectus on the topic of your proposed doctoral research project.
+Year two: Begin research , pass a written qualifying exam, and write and defend a Prospectus on the topic of your proposed doctoral research project.

 Year three: Become intensively involved in research and present a seminar on your doctoral research project.